Updated March 31, 2019: Added SAO Season 3 hiatus confirmation. Added War of Underworld trailer and other details.

-The Sword Art Online Season 4 release date may seem far away considering that the third season just started airing.
+The Sword Art Online Season 4 release date may seem far away considering that the third season is only halfway finished.
 But announcements concerning the Sword Art Online: Alicization anime episodes and the upcoming Sword Art Online: Unital Ring light novel series gives fans a glimpse into the future of Kirito, Asuna, Alice Schuberg, and other SAO characters.

 What we do know for certain is that Aniplex intends on adapting the entire SAO series into anime.
 The production companies have confirmed that the third season will adapt the entire Alicization arc.
 A direct sequel to Alicization is already being worked on and while it probably won’t be longer than Alicization, it may be the final ending of the entire story.